complexsystemslab/.github/profile/README.md

 This is an open laboratory for complex systems data science.

-My name is Soumya Banerjee.
+My name is Soumya Banerjee and I am a senior research fellow at the University of Cambridge.
 Please get in touch if you would like to be involved or collaborate.

 My website is here